magillan21/magillan21.github.io/essays/final-project-proposal.md

 7. End of semester: All approved glossaries compile into a final Anatomy 141 Master Glossary.
 Instructor exports the glossary as a PDF study guide, an Anki flashcard deck, and a Markdown file shared on GitHub under Creative Commons license.

 8. Next semester, Anatomy 141 (Section B) is taught by a different instructor.
-Study Guide links the previous semester's glossary as a starting point.
+KnowledgeVault links the previous semester's glossary as a starting point.
 New students and instructors build upon and refine the existing glossary, creating a continuously improving campus resource.

 9. Student previews Anatomy 141 glossary before enrolling, sees the terminology load and existing resources, and decides to enroll confidently knowing what to expect.